CerrenRichards/IUCN-Threats/README.md

 ## Data to download for the tutorial
-We will use the list of seabirds downloaded from Richards et al. 2021: https://datadryad.org/stash/dataset/doi%253A10.5061%252Fdryad.x69p8czhd
+We will use the list of seabirds downloaded from Richards et al. (2021): https://datadryad.org/stash/dataset/doi%253A10.5061%252Fdryad.x69p8czhd

+Richards C, Cooke RSC, Bates AE.
+2021.
+Biological traits of seabirds predict extinction risk and vulnerability to anthropogenic threats.
+Global Ecology and Biogeography 00:1–14.
+DOI: 10.1101/2020.09.30.321513.

 ## Other requirements for the tutorial
 An API key is needed to download the IUCN data.
 APIs can be requested from: https://apiv3.iucnredlist.org/api/v3/token